96-38/bitbank-trailing-stop-loss/README.md

 - pair : Select from available pairs.
 - orderAmount : Please set the value in Japanese yen equivalent.
 - orderPrice : Set the order price in Japanese yen. (by default, last transaction price.)
+- stopPrice : Set initial stop price in Japanese yen.(If stopPrice is not set, stopPriceRatio is used by default.)
-- percentage : Specify how far below the order price the stop loss price should be set as a percentage. (by default, 5 %)
+- stopPriceRatio: Specify how far below the order price the stop loss price should be set as a percentage.
+If stopPrice is set, this value will be ignored. (by default, 3 %)
 - timeout : Set time to wait for the transaction to be completed (by default, 30 seconds)

 If you want to use the default value, comment out the corresponding line.